 Building an impressive collection of valuable trading cards has enabled me to pursue my passion while generating a living.
 Not many people get to do what they enjoy for a job, but I am lucky enough to do just that with my website CardCollector.co.uk.
 I wake up on a Monday morning excited to get to work which gives me great purpose and peace of mind at the same time.
 Trading cards are great because, with the right education and understanding of what to acquire, you can collect valuable items that appreciate over time, which also helps with the feeling that you’re building for your future too.

 The trading card community is thriving

 Little known to people outside the hobby, but there is a vast community of like-minded individuals that you can build friendships and connect with both on and offline.
 Whether it’s through social media (I’m very active on Instagram) or in person at trading card shows, the potential to make friends and converse over a mutual interest is endless.
-For those who wish they had more peers or perhaps feel alone sometimes, card collecting is a great way to build new relationships.
+According to TCG Reselling, for those who wish they had more peers or perhaps feel alone sometimes, card collecting is a great way to build new relationships.